History & Heritage

 - Each tribe's land is a sovereign nation with its own government, laws, and rules for visitors.

 - Many sacred areas, such as gravesites, are restricted and not open to non-tribal members.

-Alcohol is not tolerated except in designated areas such as casinos
+- Alcohol isn't permitted or tolerated on tribal land, except in designated areas like casinos

 For more helpful hints about visiting tribal lands, visit